 There was a filing today as it relates to, oh, yeah, that all-important Russia-related news, collusion news of Paul Manafort.

-The time of the leaks, Manafort had not yet been indicted.
+At the time of the leaks, Manafort had not yet been indicted.

-The former Trump campaign chairman claimed in the filing that Weissman's alleged briefing with reporters amounted to an unauthorized illegal leak of classified information, and not only is leaking classified information a felony, but it was also apparently intended to create the false narrative, public narrative that Manafort was colluding with Russian intelligence officials during the Trump presidential campaign.
+And not only is leaking classified information a felony, but it was also apparently intended to create the false narrative, public narrative, that Manafort was colluding with Russian intelligence officials during the Trump presidential campaign.

-Anyway, joining us now to weigh in on this, uh we welcome back investigative reporter Sarah Carter, Fox News contributor, also David Schoen, criminal and civil liberties attorney.
+Anyway, joining us now to weigh in on this, we welcome back investigative reporter Sarah Carter, Fox News contributor, also David Schoen, criminal and civil liberties attorney.

-Um but the fact that you're doing your job and you are seeking sources of individuals.
+You were mentioned specifically in this filing, and not in a bad way, just to let anybody know, but the fact that you're doing your job and you are seeking sources of individuals.

-Uh I don't know if you have any comment at all.
+I don't know if you have any comment at all.

-Uh if you do, fine.
+If you do, fine.

 If you don't, that's fine too.

-Um the FBI was there as well.
+The FBI was there as well.

 Well, I mean, I think there's a lot of important things here.